What Is GST?

 One Nation, One Tax

 GST has replaced numerous indirect taxes of the previous tax regimes.
 Implementing a single tax model means that every Indian state abides by the same tax rate for products or services.
 The Central Government decides the GST rates and policies, and taxpayers need not worry about filing multiple return forms.
+Businesses and individuals can manage payments efficiently, and those with a bank account can track bank savings interest rates alongside their GST liabilities.

 Eliminating the Cascading Effect